Expander/polylogarithm/README.md

-The Polylogarithm package provides C, C++ and Fortran implementations of various polylogarithms, including the real and complex dilogarithm, trilogarithm, and standard Clausen functions.
+The Polylogarithm package provides C, C++ and Fortran implementations of various polylogarithms, including the real and complex dilogarithm, trilogarithm, and (Standard and Glaisher) Clausen functions.
 The implementations have been fully tested against the literature and many other implementations and are highly optimized for fast numerical evaluation.

 The package has no external dependencies, except for the C/C++/Fortran